-Police, FBI spend second day digging for clues to missing California student
+Police find possible clues in dig for missing California student

 Flores was the last person to see Smart alive, according to authorities.

-The San Luis Obispo Tribune newspaper reported that after Smart was reported missing by fellow dorm resident, cadaver dogs homed in on Flores' room, specifically the mattress of his bed.
+During the initial investigation after Smart was reported missing by fellow dorm resident, cadaver dogs alerted to Flores' room, specifically the mattress of his bed.

 Flores was questioned by police in June 1996 and has been called a person of interest in the case but has not been arrested or charged.

-The attorney who formerly represented Flores in the case no longer represents him, according to his office.
-It was not immediately clear if Flores has retained a new lawyer.
+The attorney who formerly represented Flores was no longer his lawyer, according to his office.
+It was not immediately clear if Flores has retained new legal counsel.

-Smart's parents sued Flores and the university for wrongful death, but that lawsuit remains on hold because police records have been sealed during the criminal investigation.
+Smart's parents sued Flores and the university for wrongful death, but that litigation remains on hold during the criminal investigation.

-"We are mindful that with or without the hoped-for results from this week’s efforts, we are now on a path that will bring our family peace and comfort,” the Smarts wrote in a statement released to the Tribune.
+"We are mindful that with or without the hoped-for results from this week’s efforts, we are now on a path that will bring our family peace and comfort,” the Smarts wrote in a statement released to the San Luis Obispo Tribune.

 Delays in the investigation of Smart's disappearance prompted legislation in California requiring colleges and universities to share information about missing students more quickly with off-campus authorities.